subtalegames/mimir/README.md

 ## High-level overview

-Your game's world is defined as a collection of "facts": the player killed `x` amount of enemies, `x` NPC has opened `y` amount of doors, the player is currently near `x` NPC, etc.
+Your game's world is defined as a collection of facts: the player killed x amount of enemies, an NPC has opened y amount of doors, the player is currently near z NPC, etc.

-In Mímir, facts are collected together into a map, where the map's key is the unique identifier/name of the fact, and the map's value is the fact's value (represented as a `f64`).
-This map of facts is known as a `Query`.
+In Mímir, facts are collected together into a map ([`Query`](#query)), where the key is the unique identifier of the fact, and the value is the fact's value (represented as a `f64`).

-Your game also has predefined `Rule`s that define behaviour that should occur when one or more facts are true.
-We represent rules as a map, where the map's key is the unique identifier/name of the fact, and the map's value is a criterion (see below) that acts as a predicate on the fact's value.
+Also, your game will (most likey!) have predefined rules that define behaviour that should occur when one or more facts are true.
+We represent rules as a map ([`Rule<T>`](#rule)), where the key is the unique identifier of the fact, and the value is a predicate ([`Criterion`](#criterion)) that acts on the fact's value.

-Finally, rules can be stored together in collections known as `Ruleset`s.
+Finally, rules can be stored together in collections known as rulesets ([`Ruleset<T>`](#ruleset)).
 Rulesets allow a query to be evaluated against many rules at once: Mímir will always look to match a query against the rule in the ruleset with the most criteria (i.e. more specific). *(If multiple rules are matched with the same specificity, one is chosen at random.)*

 ## Concepts